Skip to main content

 Other Features

-Mount Adams is a serious climb but for those who tackle it, the views and the hike are very rewarding.
-The summit features at 47-foot steel fire tower, used in its heyday as a tool in the forest fire prevention effort by New York State.
+Mount Adams is a steep hike in the High Peaks Wilderness Area.
+The summit features at 47-foot steel fire tower, used in its heyday as a tool in the forest fire prevention effort by New York state.
 It is no longer used to detect fires, but makes for a fine hiking destination.
+A successful hike of Adams involves research, physical fitness, the right gear, and knowledge of Leave No Trace principles

 How to get there